Checklist for Obtaining a Handgun License

 have trained, or people who can document their experience (military or LEO).
 Experience has shown

 that most people who do not own a gun do not actually know how to operate one.
+People who take the "Learn to Shoot" class get a discount on the LTC class.

 - Check your eligibility